William F. Maag Jr. Library -

 William F. Maag, Jr. Library is a congressionally designated depository for U.S. Government documents in accordance with Title 44 of the United States Code.
 Maag Library has been a selective federal depository since 1971.
 It is one of two depository libraries for the 13th Congressional District, the other being the Public Library of Youngstown and Mahoning County.
 After reapportionment following the 2010 U.S. Census, Ohio lost its 17th and 18th Congressional Districts.
 The 13th District changed in 2012 to include much of the territory of the previous 17th District.
 The 13th Congressional District now includes Summit, Portage, Mahoning, and Trumbull counties.
-Maag Library currently selects approximately 48.75% of the federal publications available through the FDLP: Federal Depository Library Program (4,994 of 10,245 possible selections).
+Maag Library currently selects print and electronic federal publications available through the FDLP: Federal Depository Library Program.
 The State Library of Ohio serves as the regional government depository for Ohio, and thus collects 100% of the publications available through the FDLP.
 Maag Library is also a depository for selected State of Ohio documents.

 The mission of Maag Library's depository collection is to serve the government information needs of: